 Your recruitment brand needs constant monitoring – it’s easy to lose sight of candidate or client perceptions in the midst of a crisis.

-Digital tools are rightly useful and have been literally industry saviours during COVID-19.
+Digital tools such as applicant tracking systems and recruitment CRMs are rightly useful and have been literally industry saviours during COVID-19.

 But recruitment is still the business of relationships and trust.
 Job seekers don’t (yet) want to put their entire careers fully in the hands of an algorithm.
 They want to know whatever digital tools are involved in the process merely augment the person at the end of the recruitment journey.